Our Team

 Phone: (734) 291-0049

 I grew up in the Ann Arbor area and recently returned to the community after receiving my Master in Teaching English to Speakers of Other Languages from Framingham State University in Massachusetts.
-As a Program Coordinator, I have done a variety of tasks but most enjoy working with learners and helping new tutors bridge the gap between theory and practice.
-I currently coordinate our partnership programs with WCC for beginner ESL learners and for pre-GED study.
+I love working with learners and helping new tutors bridge the gap between theory and practice.
+In my years in this role, I’ve either coordinated or tutored in all of Washtenaw Literacy’s programs.
+Currently I coordinate the ESL Beginners’ Club program, co-coordinate personal tutoring, and facilitate ABCs presentations.
 In my free time, I love doing creative projects, running around with my dog Charlie, and curling up with a good read.

 Neal Steichen (he/him)